Breast Lift with Breast Augmentation

-While a breast implant alone may be all that is needed for women for have small degrees of breast ptosis (“droop”), for the majority of women who want a more uplifted shape together with a larger breast size, a combination of implants and a breast lift are needed to give the best result.
+While a breast implant alone may be all that is needed for women to having small degrees of breast ptosis (“droop”), for the majority of women who want a more uplifted shape together with larger breast size, a combination of implants and a breast lift are needed to give the best result.
 The first important decision is whether the lift and implant operations must be done separately, or whether they can be combined at one stage.

 This is the traditional 2-step approach, in which the augmentation surgery and the lift surgery are done separately.
 The staged approach works well for women who are having a breast augmentation that are unsure about having a breast lift, or women who are having a breast lift who are unsure if they want the extra volume from an augmentation.
 It has the advantages of a lower overall complication rate and better quality scar formation, but the disadvantage of two anesthetics and two recovery times.

-For patients who have had massive weight loss and have very stretchy, lax skin on the breast, the staged approach can be more successful.
+For patients who have had massive weight loss, or those who have very stretchy, lax skin on the breast, the staged approach can be more successful.
 Stage one is the breast lift, in which the excess skin is removed, and the nipple is repositioned in a higher, perkier position.
 Four to six months later, the implant is placed, allowing a second opportunity to take care of any breast skin that has stretched out a second time, as commonly occurs in this group of patients with decreased skin elasticity.

 For patients with severe droop – and a lot of breast tissue hanging below the level of the breast crease, Fiala Aesthetics usually recommends the two-stage approach, as well.